Bleachers (band): 2023–present: Bleachers and Everyone for Ten Minutes

 Bleachers featured on Lana Del Rey's song "Margaret" from her album Did You Know That There's a Tunnel Under Ocean Blvd, released on March 24, 2023.
 In August 2023, the band signed a record deal with Dirty Hit and released the live album Live at Radio City Music Hall.
 On September 20, 2023, Bleachers released "Modern Girl" as the first single from their fourth studio album, referred to at the time as "B4" in promotional material.
 A music video for the song was released the same day.
 "Alma Mater" was released as the second single on November 15, and its music video was released on December 7.
 "Tiny Moves", the album's third single, was released on January 17, 2024.
 The fourth and final single from the album, "Me Before You", was released on February 22.

 Bleachers' fourth studio album, titled Bleachers, was released on March 8, 2024.
 The album's 22-track deluxe edition was released on May 17, featuring eight additional songs.
 Bleachers explores themes of "love, marriage, grief, contentment, and maturity", mostly influenced by Antonoff's personal thoughts and experiences.
 On July 15, 2024, Antonoff announced on his social media that a "reimagined" version of Bleachers' debut album, Strange Desire, would be released under the title A Stranger Desired.
 The first single, "Wild Heart", was released on August 1, followed by the full album release on September 6.

 The band kicked off their 2024 "From the Studio to the Stage" tour with a sold-out leg across the United Kingdom.
 The tour also featured shows throughout the United States, Europe, and Japan, including sold-out dates at Red Rocks Amphitheatre and their largest headline show to date at Madison Square Garden.
 On November 13, 2024, Bleachers released their single "Merry Christmas, Please Don't Call", two years after premiering it at the Ally Coalition Talent Show.
 It became their first song to reach the national chart of the United Kingdom, peaking at number 77.
 The band also released the continuous live album From the Studio to the Stage, featuring live recordings of "Margaret" (with Jeff Tweedy), "Me Before You", "Rollercoaster", "Tiny Moves" (with Carly Rae Jepsen), "Merry Christmas, Please Don't Call", "Royal Love", and "91".
+The group's fifth studio album, Everyone for Ten Minutes, was released on May 22, 2026; its lead single, "You and Forever", was released on February 11.
+On August 28, 2026, Bruce Springsteen joined the band onstage at the The Stone Pony Summer Stage in Asbury Park, New Jersey for a cover of Tom Waits' Jersey Girl and the song Chinatown,earlier that day, New Jersey Transit Rail announced a renaming of the "North Jersey Coast Line" to the "Bleachers Coast Line."